JMU Professor Lori Britt on Difficult Conversations in the Classroom

 February 29, 2024

 Meet Dr. Lori L. Britt, professor and Director of the School of Communication Studies at James Madison University, and Co-Director of JMU’s Institute for Constructive Advocacy & Dialogue.
-She’s an Institute for Citizens & Scholars 2023 Faculty Institute Fellow, part of College Presidents for Civic Preparedness.
+She’s an Institute for Citizens & Scholars 2023 Faculty Institute participant, part of College Presidents for Civic Preparedness.
 Designed as a “community of practice,” the Faculty Institute brings together 30 multidisciplinary participants from 20 institutions.
 Faculty members gain the skills to redesign or create new courses that promote dialogue across difference and become campus champions for these goals.

 In our interview below, Dr. Britt shares insights into her Faculty Institute experience and how it has impacted her classroom instruction, particularly in the course, “Facilitating Public and Organizational Engagement Processes” (SCOM 447).